hedronium/Jables/README.md

 ```

 ## Timestamps
-Yes, just like in Schema Builder, you can create the two fields `created_at` and `updated_at` in a simple way.
+Just like in Schema Builder, you can create the two fields `created_at` and `updated_at` in a simple way.

-Just create a special `timestamps` property in yours `fields` object and set it to true.
+Create a special `timestamps` property in yours `fields` object and set it to true.

 Like:
 ```JSON